 Although patients are discharged almost immediately after stabilising post-surgery, they aren’t ready to resume daily activity.

 Smooth vs textured implants?

-Implants can either be smooth or textured and each possesses their unique benefits to address the versatile cosmetic needs.
-For starters saline implants exclusively come with a smooth textured surface as textured saline implants proved a massive fail post their manufacturing.
+Implants can either be smooth or textured and each possesses their unique benefits to address the different cosmetic needs.
+Saline implants exclusively come with a smooth textured surface.

 How much does breast augmentation cost, and what are the best countries to get the procedure done?

-There are several countries that have rose to fame to earn a name in the field of plastic surgery.
-While the UK, Europe, and the US, are countries well known for high medical quality operations, eventually the financial barriers initiated by the high costs of the procedure have led the citizens of Europe and the US to seek medical care abroad.
+There are several countries that have earned a name in the field of plastic surgery.
+While the UK, Europe, and the US, are countries well known for high medical quality operations, However, the high costs of the procedure have led their citizens to seek medical care abroad.

 Do breast implants affect breastfeeding?

 Breast augmentation is a surgery that alters the size of the breast through increasing the size.
 Typically there are exclusively two types of breast implants: Saline implants and Silicone implants.
-Both implants have are made of silicone shells, however, the content of the shell varies.
-In saline implants, saline water is used, and in silicone implants, silicone is used as a filling for the implant sac.
-The type of implant is decided upon by the patient and the surgeon together.
+Both implants are made of silicone shells, however, the content of the shell varies.
+Both the patient and the surgeon can decide the the type of implant together.
 Each technique has its own benefits.

 Contact the Vera Clinic

 For more information on breast augmentation and professional guidance, contact the Vera Clinic.